Results & Photos

 Medal presentations will be shortly after the arrival of the 3rd placed male & female runner in each event.

 58 km runners will need to nominate a wave.
-The slowest runners only should start at 6:00 am.
 You need to be in the 8:00 am group (outright racers) to be considered for a top 3 trophy.

 - 58 km Five Peaks Ultramarathon:

 - Wave 1: 6:00am – Finish times between 9 – 11 hours.